 “Women who are single and have no children, post 45?
 This is what I’m facing so I’m not being nasty.
 I’m just wondering if loneliness is inevitable and things like holidays and so on (I know you can go alone but this isn’t for me) any advice? [sic]”

 Why is she asking Mumsnet, I thought.
-What do the mums know about being single and childless, post-45?
+What do the mums know about being single and childless in middle age?
 Being single and childless in your twenties or thirties is light years away from that.

 I’ve always been sceptical about the ability of one side to provide insights into the experience of the other.
 I know I’ve been guilty of not empathising with the lot of parents.
 Do they secretly raise an eyebrow at me, in turn, when I allude to the quiet aftermath of my own losses?
 I’ve certainly felt that sometimes.